-Enlisted leader.
-An enlisted individual that is essential for a unit to accomplish it METs and is identified with an applicable SMC code on the units T/O.
+$\underline{\text{Enlisted Leader}}$ .
+An enlisted individual that is essential for a unit to accomplish its METs and is identified with an applicable SMC code on the units T/O.

-End-item.
+End-Item.
 A final combination of end products, component parts, and/or materials that is ready for its intended use; e.g., ship, tank, mobile machine shop, aircraft.

-Equipment condition level (R-level).
-A level which indicates the material condition of the organization's on-hand equipment.
+Equipment Condition Level (R-level).
+A level which indicates the materiel condition of the organization's on-hand equipment.

-Equipment density list (EDL).
+Equipment Density List (EDL).
 A unit's approved list of combat, CS, and combat service support equipment authorized/required for operations.

-Equipment and supplies on hand level (S-level).
-A level based on a material measurement of an organization's on-hand posture against its equipment requirement.
+Equipment and Supplies On Hand Level (S-Level).
+A level based on a materiel measurement of an organization's on-hand posture against its equipment requirement.

-Force structured strength.
+Force Structured Strength.
 Force structure represents the total requirement in terms of units, billets, and items of equipment necessary to accomplish USMC Core METs.